mever-team/FedMed/docs/config/mapreduce.rst

 :doc:`security <privacy>`.

+Map-reduce operations are declared under the `methods` segment of your configuration.
+Clients and servers look at different sub-options;
-Map-reduce operations are declared under the `methods` segment of your configuration and differs between clients and servers; clients declare the reduce function to be applied on public data, whereas servers declare the map function to run on their local private data.
+clients declare the reduce function to be applied on public data, whereas servers declare the map function to run on their local private data.
-The methods are referenced from their importable path.
+The methods are referenced through their import path.
 You can create one common configuration file to share between clients and servers, where each one reads the appropriate (`map` or `reduce`) property.
 This